openshift-pipelines/pipelines-as-code/README.md

 * `max-keep-days`

   The number of the day to keep the PipelineRuns runs in the `pipelines-as-code` namespace.
 We install by default a cronjob that cleans up the PipelineRuns generated on events in pipelines-as-code namespace.
-Note that these PipelineRuns are internal to Pipeline-as-code are separate from the PipelineRuns that exist in the user's GitHub repository.
+Note that these PipelineRuns are internal to Pipelines-as-code are separate from the PipelineRuns that exist in the user's GitHub repository.
 The cronjob runs every hour and by default cleanups PipelineRuns over a day.
 This configmap setting doesn't affect the cleanups of the user's PipelineRuns which are controlled by the [annotations on the PipelineRun definition in the user's GitHub repository](#pipelineruns-cleanups).

 ### Namespace Configuration